Promoting Clan Renewal

 This led to the first Rally of the Clans, with the O’Donnell Clan in premier place: it was the last to fold to English domination, and would be the first to arise phoenix-like.
 Thus the O’Donnell Clan Association was born out of the O’Donnell Clan Rally at the Rally of the Clans under the auspices of An Tóstal, in Donegal, at Easter 1954.
 At the time, this was under the patronage of the Lord Bishop of Raphoe, whose own appointment used to be subject to the Jus Patronus of the O’Donnell kings and princes of Tyrconnell.
 The sanctifying role of the Church had always been a crucial element of inaugurations.
 Thus after 350 years, a new Chief of the Clan John O’Donel of Monkstown, was inaugurated in 1954 with the derbfine concurrence of Count Gabriel O’Donell von Tyrconnell, et al. and having been already gazetted as Chief of the Name in 1945.
 This is the legacy we now renew, and mark for its 70th anniversary this year.
 Back in 1954 a similar inauguration, of Geoffrey O’Donoghue of Enniscorthy, took place in Killarney, County Kerry, in the shadow of Ross Castle.

-The ODCA has been re-formed and renewed again in 1989, and in 1997, and now in 2024 (process underway).
-Following consultations between the historic principal branches of the O’Donnell Clan, and several others who had manifested continuing commitment to its renewal, agreement has been reached in the past week on a way forward.
+The ODCA has been re-formed and renewed again in 1989, and in 1997, and again in 2024.
+Following consultations between the historic principal branches of the O’Donnell Clan, and several others who had manifested continuing commitment to its renewal, agreement was reached in early 2024 on a way forward.

-This has included renewal of the membership of the ODCA in the encompassing Clans of Ireland organisation, following negotiations with that body.
-Accordingly I am pleased to announce that the ODCA membership in Clans of Ireland has been renewed on 29 February 2024, after an extended hiatus of absence.
+This included renewal of the membership of the ODCA in the encompassing Clans of Ireland organisation, following negotiations with that body.
+Accordingly the ODCA membership in Clans of Ireland was been renewed in February 2024 and again in 2025, after an extended hiatus of absence.
 During the past years since the passing of the late Vincent O’Donnell in 2021, the ODCA had effectively ceased to function.
 This was partly due also to the decease of former members of its “Committee”, and other factors.

-An ODCA Interim Council has been formed, to replace the former ODCA Committee.
-As it turns out, for the first time, it includes most representatives of the principal branches, i.e. not just a “Derbfine” but wider circles of agnatic kinship (i.e. as in the 17th century), Iarfine and Indfine.
+An ODCA Interim Council was formed, in early 2024 to replace the former ODCA Committee.
+As it turned out, for the first time, it included most representatives of the principal branches, i.e. not just a “Derbfine” but wider circles of agnatic kinship (i.e. as in the 17th century), Iarfine and Indfine.

-For more information, click the blue button here:
+For the latest developments and new ODCA News Bulletin, click the blue button here:

 The O'Donnell Clan Renewal